Uses of Sub-sample Estimates to Reduce Errors in Stochastic Optimization Models: Asymptotic Convergence and Universal Confidence Region Results

 This theorem implies that, asymptotically, the sample-average problem (\ref{montecarlo}) approaches a true optimal solution to (\ref{generalmodel}) quickly with normal error distributions.
 As shown, for example, in \cite{birgelouv2011}, the convergence is actually often directly to a point.
 As \cite{shapirohomem} discuss, such sample average approximation problems can even achieve exact convergence to an optimal solution in a finite number of samples in some cases.
 These results do not, however, give an iteration number $\nu$ at which this asymptotic regime begins to apply.
 In fact, as the empirical portfolio results suggest, this regime may only take hold for very large $\nu$.

 Obtaining results that hold for any number of samples $\nu$ requires error bounds that hold in general conditions or {\it universal confidence sets} as described, for example, by \cite{pflug2003} and explored further by \cite{vogel2008}.
-A general result of this type is the following that appears in \cite{daichenjrb2000}, Theorems 3.1 and 3.3.
+A general result of this type is the following that appears in \cite{daichenjrb2000}, Theorems 3.1 and 3.2 (in which $\| v\|$ refers to any consistent norm of $v\in \Re^n$).

-\begin{theorem} Assume that: there exist $a>0$, $\theta_0>0$, $\eta(\cdot): \Re^n\to \Re$ such that $|f(x, \xi )|\le a\eta(\xi)$ and $\ev[e^{\theta\eta(\xi)}]<\infty$, for all $x\in X$ and $0\le \theta\le \theta_0$, then, for any $\epsilon > 0$ and for all $\nu\ge 1$, there exist $\alpha_0 > 0$, $\beta_0 > 0$, $\alpha_1>0$, and $\beta_1>0$ such that
+\begin{theorem} Assume that: there exist $a>0$, $\theta_0>0$, $\eta(\cdot): \Re^n\to \Re^+$ such that $|f(x, \xi )|\le a\eta(\xi)$ and $\ev[e^{\theta\eta(\xi)}]<\infty$, for all $x\in X$ and $0\le \theta\le \theta_0$, then, for any $\epsilon > 0$ and for all $\nu\ge 1$, there exist $\alpha_0 > 0$, $\beta_0 > 0$, $\alpha_1>0$, and $\beta_1>0$ such that

 and, if $x^*$ is unique,

 \end{theorem}